 - The less manual work, the less room for error.
 If security processes are automated and integrated, nobody can, for example, forget about scanning a web application before it is published.

-- If security is integrated into the software development lifecycle, issues can be found and eliminated much earlier.
+- If security is integrated into the software development lifecycle (SDLC), issues can be found and eliminated much earlier.
 This saves a lot of time and makes remediation much easier.

 - If security tools work together with other solutions used in software development, such as issue trackers, security issues can be treated the same as any other issue.
 Engineers and managers don’t lose time learning and using separate tools for security purposes.

 There are two key aspects to secure software development:

 - Practices that help you make fewer errors when writing application code